ASSISTLaboratory/SolarProxyForecasting/README.md

 				 also contains combined forecasts in .npy file formats after stacking or averaging.
 Additionally, holds a 180 x N x 24 array of predictions which can be used for uncertainty analysis.
 		c.
 Driver Code.py | Script used to prepare data, make forecasts, and save forecasts. ***PRIMARILY USED FILE***
 		d.
 MV-MLE Stacking Weights.npy | Array of size 180 which stores the weights used to combine models in a stacking approach.
 Created using original validation data. *Unused if user combines models with averaging*
+  		e.
+Model Stacking.py | Script which serves as the method to create weights associated with the stacking algorithm.
+Uses Linear Regression to create MV-MLE Stacking Weights.npy (can be altered for Univariate work as well)

 	3. Trained Models/ | Directory containing the various models associated with the UV-MLE and MV-MLE approaches.
 Models were trained using striped sampling with a validation set and saved in .h5 format.
 		a.
 Multivariate/ | Directory containing the models used for simultaneous (4 driver) forecasting over a 6 day horizon.
 Models are separated into directories based on lookback (i.e. input dimension) ...